brafdlog/caspion/README.md

 - [ ] Add tests
 - [ ] Create a google spreadsheets template which is already set up with financial tracking logic and when a user connects to google sheets automatically clone that spreadsheet as a starting point for the user.
 See [paamonim's sheet](https://docs.google.com/spreadsheets/d/11yMAvBwtvlPzA855q8BPRMrjrdAUBsd4HKA7km1-LG0/edit?usp=sharing) for reference.
 - [ ] Allow passing the user's own encryption key for encryption the financial institution credentials

+#### disclaimer

+Providing your financial account credentials to software is not risk free.
+We will do our best to protect your credentials but take no responsibility for any possible damages.
+If you want to use this we suggest you ask your bank for credentials for a user that has only read access to the bank account and use those credentials.